Leon-J-Qian/NCAA_regeneration_by_PDB_ROTAMERS/README.md

 cd ~/YOUR_ROTLIB_FOLDER
 python depart.py UAA n x1 x2 x3 x4
 ```
-UAA: the three letter abbreviation of your NCAA
+UAA: the three letter abbreviation of your NCAA<br>
-n: the number of chi angles
+n: the number of chi angles<br>
-x1, x2, x3, x4: list of rotawell values representing rotary wells
+x1, x2, x3, x4: list of rotawell values representing rotary wells<br>

 This script will generate a list file named '**MRL_job_UAA.list**', transfer it along with the **run.sh** file and **UAA.params** file to the supercomputer, and enter the following command:
 ```